 There are currently four speed modes defined by the latest USB 3.1 specification.
 They are SuperSpeed Plus, SuperSpeed, Hi-Speed and Full-Speed.

 The SuperSpeed Plus mode (appended in 3.1) has a theoretical transfer rate of 10Gbps.
 It’s also known as USB 3.1 Gen 2 while USB 3.0 is now referred to USB 3.1 Gen 1.
 The latest specification retains Hi-Speed and Full-Speed USB mode, commonly known as USB 2.0 and 1.1 respectively; yet they still operate at 480Mbps and 12Mbps respectively.
 Check out the comparison between USB 3.0 and other competing interfaces such as eSATA, FireWire 800 and Thunderbolt.

-To illustrate how fast the USB 3.0 drives whether they be flash drives, 2.5″ portable drives, 3.5″ desktop drives, we plotted their RichCopy real-world benchmark data in bar graphs so you can easily tell the performance leader in each storage peripheral subcategory.
+To illustrate how fast USB 3.0 is in real-world scenarios, we plotted a dozen storage devices’ benchmark data in bar graphs so you can easily tell the performance leader in each storage peripheral subcategory.
 Results are shown in megabytes per second for your reference.

 Our current testbed is a late-2014 Apple MacBook Pro Retina running Windows 10.